 This guy:

-While the sausage is browning is also the perfect time to chop the tomatoes and greens:
+Next, while the sausage is browning is also the perfect time to chop the tomatoes and greens:

-Pull the skillet off the heat and drop a lid on it:
+Then, pull the skillet off the heat and drop a lid on it:

-Once the egg whites firm up, the skillet is done:
+After the egg whites firm up, the skillet is done:

-Pour a hot cup of coffee and scoop out a portion:
+Finally, pour a hot cup of coffee and scoop out a portion:

 Then mow it down.
 I, for instance, had at least three servings from that one pan: